Balramt/MULTI_PROMPT_TEXT2KG/README.md

 This repository contains the official implementation of our research framework for **Ontology-Aware Knowledge Graph Construction from Unstructured Text using Large Language Models (LLMs)**.

 The system combines multiple prompting strategies with a hierarchical evaluator to improve extraction accuracy while mitigating hallucinations.
-It is designed and evaluated on the **Text2KGBench** benchmark (DBpedia–WebNLG and Wikidata–TekGen).
+It is designed and evaluated on the **Text2KGBench** benchmark.

 ---